rspamd/rspamd/ideas.md

 All code contributed must have either 2 clause BSD license or any license from [this list](https://github.com/vstakhov/rspamd/blob/master/CONTRIBUTIONS.md).

+### Entry requirements

+We expect from the successful candidates the established contribution history to rspamd that would demostrate us the ability to understand and modify rspamd code.
+The possible ideas for contribution could be found in [contribution suggestions page](https://rspamd.com/contribution.html), in [github issue tracker](https://github.com/vstakhov/rspamd/issues/) or discussed in our [irc channel](https://rspamd.com/irc.html).

 #### List of mentors available for the project via IRC and Google groups mailing list:

 |---